learn-co-curriculum/ruby-cli-applications-readme/README.md

 Alternatively, you can execute your program by simply typing `./bin/< your file name >` into the command line, since the shebang line at the top of your executable file is already telling the shell to use Ruby to interpret the rest of the file.

 Generally our executable file is responsible for running our program.
-That might include loading required libraries and starting off an exeuction flow, like telling ruby to start a game of Tic Tac Toe.
+That might include loading required libraries and starting off an execution flow, like telling Ruby to start a game of Tic Tac Toe.

 #### File Permissions and `chmod`